kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 ##### Using SPICE

-SPICE is the default remote connection protocol for QEMU and is recommended if you want to have full display experience offered by QEMU, as it also perform well with videos.
+SPICE is the default remote connection protocol for QEMU and is recommended if you don't have RDP available on your Windows version.
 However, it might be a bit of an overhead if you are using older device.

+SPICE also uses remote cursor that is rendered on the VM side, which you may experience mouse lag if you have slower CPU.

 On Wayland on my F37, SPICE also behave weirdly after Alt+Tab when put in full screen mode, where it behave as if Alt/Ctrl is always pressed until you leave full screen.

-If you face this issue, then use RDP.
+If you face above issues, then use RDP.

 To connect to SPICE, use following settings